Where to Taste Zinfandel in Sonoma County

 Zinfandel was one of the first higher-quality grapes to supplant the old Spanish Mission grape in California, and it was praised as making a fine 'claret' in the mid-nineteenth century.

-In Glen Ellen, this winery is worth a look for its proximity to historic Zin vineyards like Bedrock, and because it is surrounded by old vines that contribute to an old-vine estate Zinfandel.
-777 Madrone Road, Sonoma, 707-939-4500
+It's tasting room is now on the Sonoma Plaza, but this winery's property in Glen Ellen is close to historic Zin vineyards like Bedrock, and surrounded by old vines that contribute to an old-vine estate Zinfandel.

 Zinfandel: The Original Russian River Valley Wine